St. Petersburg Black History Bike Tour

 What should I bring?
 Your own bike, a helmet and an open, positive attitude.
 One must have all of these items or you won’t be able to ride.
 A bike can be electric or manual or if you choose another type of ride, it must be able to legally ride on both streets and sidewalks.
 Also bring water and sun protection.

 How much does it cost?
 The tour is free with suggested donation.
 Josette is doing this as a volunteer to benefit the community.
 Bike tours in St. Pete average $55-75 for a tour of comparable quality and time.
 Lunch is your cost.

 What about bathrooms?
 The available bathrooms are toward the end of the tour.
 If you drive a distance to get to the starting location, the restaurant is not yet open for bathroom access so make a bio stop before arriving.

 Safety: Your safety is top priority.
 Bikers are subject to the rules of the road when on the street which means stopping at all red traffic lights.
 The course utilizes the Pinellas Trail/City Trail as much as possible.
 In locations where streets are narrow or in opposite traffic, the sidewalks will be used.
 A helmet MUST be worn.

 COVID Precautions: Josette takes the virus seriously and is vaccinated.
-Please take whatever precautions you need to best protect yourself and to feel comfortable within this group of 15 or less.
+Please take whatever precautions you need to best protect yourself and to feel comfortable within this group.
 Please social distance, wear a mask if you choose and all activities are outdoors.
 The restaurant employees are all vaccinated and wear masks.

 What if I need to cancel or change to a different date?
-Just cancel your Eventbrite reservation.
-It’s important to communicate rather than not show up plus by canceling, it allows others to sign up and take your place.
+Just cancel your Eventbrite reservation and register for another date.
+It’s important to communicate rather than not show up because there are only 20 spaces.
+By canceling, it allows others to sign up and take your place.
 The tour is in demand and people are being turned away.
-Our community is best served when the tours are full.